laher/servicetray/README.md

  * Linux (amd64): binaries and deb/rpm packages released for Linux amd64.

-servicetray is a go app with a C dependency, using [https://github.com/getlantern/systray](systray) - see that repo for installation requirements.
+`servicetray` is a go app with a C dependency, using [https://github.com/getlantern/systray](systray).

+In order to install on other platforms, see that repo for installation requirements.
+NOTE that I haven't tested any other platforms yet.

-_Please send a PR if you manage to install servicetray on another platform.
-Documentation would be good, github action would be even better._
+_Please send a documentation PR if you manage to install servicetray on another platform.
+Documentation would be great, github action would be even better._

 ## Usage